 Seagate offers data recovery services for all formats and all brands of storage media.
-Our Data Recovery Services labs are currently located in North America.
-To get a free quick quote or speak with a case management representative, call 1-800-475-0143.
-Additional information, including an online request form and data loss prevention resources, is available at www.datarecovery.seagate.com.
+Our data recovery services labs are currently located throughout the world.
+Additional information, including an online request form and data loss prevention resources, is available at http://services.seagate.com/index.aspx